This Girl Can 2020

 More importantly, we shifted behaviour.
 In March 2020, seven weeks after launch, three in 10 women reported getting active as a result of seeing the campaign – a significant increase on the previous 12 months.
 Women increasingly see activity as part of their routine – 51% compared to 43% in 2016.
 And fewer women worry about the fear of judgement, down from 44% in March 2019 to 36% in March this year.

 This project also won the inaugural Fusion Pencil at the One Show.
 The Fusion Pencil is a special award for great work that includes underrepresented groups both behind the scenes and in the creative work itself.
-See below for our cast study.
+See below for our case study.